10 Awesome Cars You Can Build in Your Garage for Less Than $20K

 DF Goblin $5750

-Breaking out of the Miata-based kits is the DF Goblin.
+Breaking out of the Miata-based models is the DF Goblin kit car.
 The Goblin is a high performance mid-engine car you build yourself using one of this tube chassis kit and the running gear and accessories from a 2005 – 2010 Chevrolet Cobalt.
 To make the Goblin very easy to assemble and to increase the feature set of the final product the company has designed the kit to re-use as much from the donor as possible.
 This includes components like the subframe, suspension, brake components, pedal box, gauge panel, BCM and much more.
 The manufacturer says an average set of home garage tools and basic wrenching skills can get anyone from the tube chassis to a mid-engine car in less than 100 hours.

 Exomotive DBR1 $12,999

 If you’re looking for more classic styling, perhaps you should consider the Exomotive DBR-1, modeled after the Aston Martin DBR1 that Carroll Shelby and Roy Salvadori drove to victory at the 1959 24 Hours of Le Mans.
 The fiberglass body has been faithfully duplicated from drawings, pictures and measurements of the original.
 Underneath, the DBR1 replica has a lightweight triangulated space frame chassis and is built to the highest standards.
 The company’s engineers have designed a chassis that is lighter, yet stiffer than the original, giving the Replicar DBR1 a weight just over 1700 pounds.

 Meyers Kick Out Manx SS $5700